 If you suffer from acne, you aren’t alone.
-Acne is the most common skin condition in the U.S. affecting up to 50 million people annually.
+Acne is the most common skin condition in the U.S., affecting up to 50 million people annually.

 Acne isn’t just a problem seen in the adolescent and teen years.
 It can affect adults well into the 40s and beyond.
 For this reason, many shavers desire aftershave products that can help improve acne, not aggravate it.
-When deciding if your aftershave can help your acne, it’s important to understand the causes behind this troubling skin condition.
+When deciding if your aftershave can help your acne, it’s important to understand the causes of this troubling skin condition.

 Excess oil production, hair follicles clogged with dead skin cells, bacteria, and inflammation are the four main causes of acne.
 Acne can appear on the face, chest, shoulders, or back since this is where the majority of oil glands are located.

 When oil and bacteria get trapped under the skin, the result can be unsightly whiteheads, blackheads, or cysts.
-Since oil is an acne culprit, it stands to reason that oily ingredients should be avoided on acne-prone skin areas.
+Since oil is an acne culprit, it stands to reason that oily ingredients should be avoided in acne-prone skin areas.

 Acne can also be aggravated by the use of greasy or oily substances.
 For this reason, acne sufferers should pay close attention to the personal care products that come into contact with the face.

-Many splash aftershaves contain oil suppressing ingredients and can help improve acne.
 Let’s take a look at some of these common oil-busting additives.

 Aftershave ingredients that could help acne

-All aftershave products aren’t the same especially when it comes to application on problem skin.
+All aftershave products aren’t the same, especially when it comes to application on problem skin.

-Certain aftershave ingredients including alcohol, witch hazel, menthol, and essential oils can help limit excess oil production and dry up acne lesions.
+Certain aftershave ingredients, including alcohol, witch hazel, menthol, and essential oils, can help limit excess oil production and dry up acne lesions.
 Most of these beneficial elements are found in the splash form of aftershave.